kohkimakimoto/inertia-echo/README.md

 return inertia.Location(c, "/path/to/external")
 ```

-See also official document: [Redirects](https://inertiajs.com/redirects)
+See also the official document: [Redirects](https://inertiajs.com/redirects)

 ### Shared data